Zephaniah Chapter 1 Summary

 Discussion Questions for Zephaniah, Chapter 1

 1. Who is the author of this book?
-Why is it important that he include 4 generations of his heritage in verse 1?
-How does your own history and heritage contribute to the role God has you in today?
+Why is it important that he includes four generations of his heritage in verse one?
+How does your own history and heritage contribute to the role God has for you today?

 3. What was the cause of God's judgment toward Judah and Jerusalem?
 What specific sin provokes God's wrath?
 How serious is God about addressing idols and false gods?
 What kinds of idols have you followed in your own heart?